On the central limit question for strictly stationary, reversible Markov chains: Proof of Theorem

-Such parameters $\zeps_j$, $\theta_j$, $I_j$, and $h_j$ in (v)-(vi) and (viii)-(ix) will also be defined for $j=0$.
+Such parameters $\zeps_j$, $\theta_j$, $I_j$, and $h_j$ in (vi)-(vii) and (ix)-(x) will also be defined for $j=0$.
 Those four parameters for $j=0$ will provide a convenient ``springboard'' to start the recursion (but they will not otherwise play a significant role later on in the construction itself for Theorem \ref{thm4.4}).

-The definition of the positive numbers $h_j$, $j \geq 0$ (item (ix) in the Key List above) is straightforward and need not be part of the recursion.
+The definition of the positive numbers $h_j$, $j \geq 0$ (item (x) in the Key List above) is straightforward and need not be part of the recursion.
 It is as follows: